Endearing and Enduring: Acclaim came in a flash for this LGBT documentary about Two Jewish Lesbian icons and the price they paid to be themselves.

 Today, as the “religious wrong” continues to claim the moral high ground by demonizing homosexuals, RUTHIE & CONNIE offers a three dimensional response: two wonderfully funny, sassy, tax-paying, law-abiding, deeply spiritual older women who also happen to be teachers, community organizers, mothers, grandmothers to 21 grandchildren, life-partners for 35 years — and enduring lovers.

-It’s simple: They want to get married, and they want civil rights for all.
+It’s simple: They want full civil rights for all, in all 50 states.

 In fact, Ruthie and Connie view themselves as incredibly “normal.”
 Whether marching in the Gay Pride Parade, or dancing on the Coney Island boardwalk, they are clever, passionate, angry – and always entertaining.
 They talk.
 They argue.
 They swim.
 They cook.
 They dance.
 They laugh.
 They rage against injustice.
 They cry.
 They sing old tunes.
 They are unabashedly romantic.
 They also dearly want this film, as they put it, “to continue to help people think and act differently.
 Differently in their thinking about lesbians and gays, differently about older people, working-class people, Jewish people, mothers and grandmothers.
 It’s simple: they want to get married.
 And they want marriage equality and civil rights for all.